 Cub is back in the war he was plucked from in Bomber Blues which makes a surprise return as an ongoing story after last issue’s apparent one-off.
 Following what was now clearly a prelude, Skull Leader Hubbub‘s Rebel Wing return to take their revenge on the crew who rescued Hero Wing, unaware they were grounded after their fantastical tales to their superiors.
 Nor is he aware they’re also in possession of a signal ring to summon Cub and his team.

 I’m so happy to see this story continue.
 The premise is just too good to leave at one issue.
-Writer James Nicholas‘ fondness for the subject matter and Don Wazejewski‘s art style are just perfect and there’s a true vintage war comic vibe going on here, even with the mixture of aircraft and electronic weaponry.
+Writer James Tomlinson‘s fondness for the subject matter and Don Wazejewski‘s art style are just perfect and there’s a true vintage war comic vibe going on here, even with the mixture of aircraft and electronic weaponry.

 In the toy packs there could be a mix of prop planes and jets and I often thought how on earth did they fly in formation together?
 Well they don’t, instead each is used for a particular purpose.
-For example the prop craft often being brought in for low-flying raids on slow moving targets or navigating close over difficult terrain.
-This is what happens when someone who knows their stuff writes for us.
+For example the prop craft often being brought in for low-flying raids on slow moving targets or navigating close to difficult terrain.
+This is what happens when someone who knows their stuff writes for kids.
 I mean, just look at this glorious action panel!

 Before the final strip we’ve an advert for the toys and a pin-up of Vector.
 The advert is very basic and appears to have been put together by the comic itself rather than Matchbox, but they’d get more creative in future issues, even incorporating new artwork by Sandy James.
 Speaking of Sandy that’s his work on the pin-up before the full-colour second chapter of his story, Freedom Fight.

 This leaves Commander Kirkov in a predicament.
 How can he push back the rebels without opening fire on them?
 He can’t take sides, he’s just trying to preserve history as it was originally written.
 Writer Tom Tully uses the unique features of the plane mentioned on the toy packet to great affect here and has Kirkov blast the ground with his laser cannon, setting it on fire and stopping the advance.
-It reminds me of some classic set pieces from Airwolf, which is perfectly fine by me!
+It reminds me of some classic set pieces from Airwolf, which is perfectly fine by me.
 Sandy’s bold colouring is spot on here.

-Once again the comic ends on a riveting few pages, finishing with a cliffhanger of Kirkov’s ‘Comet’ F-4 Phantom on fire and plummeting towards the very fort he’s trying to save.
+Once again the comic ends on a riveting few pages, finishing with Kirkov’s ‘Comet’ F-4 Phantom on fire and plummeting towards the very fort he’s trying to save.
 The final caption simply reads, ‘In A Fortnight’s Time: Flying on ring-power!’
 Look back at that letters page preview and you should know why I was so excited to get my hands on the next issue back in October 1989.
 In fact, I can’t wait for it now!

-I think I can say with confidence Ring Raiders had a very firm foundation to its universe, characters and stories at this very early stage.
-Building on the basics from the premiere issue Barrie and his team were wasting no time in exploring different characters, scenarios and the various kinds of aerial action they could depict.
+I think I can say with confidence Ring Raiders had a very firm foundation to its universe, characters and stories even at this very early stage.
+Building on the basics from the premiere issue, Barrie and his team were wasting no time in exploring different characters, scenarios and the various kinds of aerial action they could depict.
 It honestly feels like its writers and artists were having a whale of a time with the subject matter.
 I know I am.